 Use the Export Dialog Box

-vdp example using Simulink toolstrip: Simulation > Save >
+vdp example using the Simulink toolstrip: Simulation > Save >

 Export Model ToStandalone FMU

-In Simulink editor, Simulink toolstrip: Simulation > Save > Standalone FMU.
+In the Simulink Editor, navigate to Simulation > Save > Standalone FMU.

-In Simulink editor, select Save> Export Model to> FMU Co-Simulation.
+In Simulink Editor, select Save > Export to > FMU Co-Simulation.

 In the export dialog box, specify the path to export the FMU.